Three discrete practices and traditions are attested in this period namely:

-- Burial in a passage tomb (and, initially, in a closed megalithic chamber) – a practice relating to the Atlantic façade, Breton ‘strand’ of Neolithisation
+- Burial in a passage tomb and, initially, in a closed megalithic chamber – a practice relating to the Atlantic façade, Breton ‘strand’ of Neolithisation

-- Burial in a non-megalithic long rectangular or trapezoidal mound (and, over time, square and heel-shaped mounds) – a practice relating to the ‘Carinated Bowl Neolithic’
+- Burial in a non-megalithic long, rectangular or trapezoidal mound and, over time, square and heel-shaped mounds – a practice relating to the ‘Carinated Bowl Neolithic’

 - Burial in a cave – a practice whose cultural affiliation is uncertain; it certainly does not represent a survival of a Mesolithic practice, since in Scotland there is no evidence for Mesolithic burial in caves.

-A further example of a very similar passage tomb design is known from the first-phase monument at Tulach an t-Sionnaich, Caithness (MHG926; Fig. 5.71.1), one of the chamber tombs around Loch Calder also excavated by Corcoran (Davidson and Henshall 1991, 146–9).
-One of the unburnt individuals buried there has recently been radiocarbon-dated to the 38th century BC (Sheridan and Schulting 2020, fig. 18.4), demonstrating that this expansion out of the west of Scotland occurred rapidly.
-Recent dating of individuals from the ‘Orkney-Cromarty’ chamber tombs around Loch Calder at Tulloch of Assery A and B (MHG981; MHG932) suggests that these tombs were in use around the same time as, or slightly later than, the first-phase monument at Tulach an t’Sionnaich; Bayesian modelling of the dates for these tombs, and for Tulach an t’Sionnaich, Rattar East, Caithness (MHG8910) and Embo, Sutherland (MHG11630), indicates an overall start date for these monuments of 3840–3645 BC (Fig. 5.70, bottom; ibid, 201).
+A further example of a similar passage tomb design is known from the first phase of the monument at Tulach an t-Sionnaich, Caithness (MHG926), one of the chamber tombs around Loch Calder also excavated by Corcoran (Davidson and Henshall 1991, 146–9).
+The remains of one of the unburnt individuals buried there have recently been radiocarbon-dated to the 38th century BC (Sheridan and Schulting 2020, fig. 18.4).
+This date demonstrates this expansion out of the west of Scotland occurred rapidly.
+Recent dating of individuals from the ‘Orkney-Cromarty’ passage tombs around Loch Calder at Tulloch of Assery A and B (MHG981; MHG932) suggests that these tombs were in use around the same time as, or slightly later than, the first-phase of the monument at Tulach an t’Sionnaich.
+Bayesian modelling of the dates for these tombs, and for Tulach an t’Sionnaich, Rattar East, Caithness (MHG8910) and Embo, Sutherland (MHG11630), indicates an overall start date for these monuments of 3840–3645 BC (Sheridan and Schulting 2020, 201).

-The passage tomb at Rubh’ an Dunain, Skye (Rudh’ an Dunain; MHG4901; Fig. 5.70 middle, right; Henshall 1972, 485–8), excavated by W. Lindsay Scott in 1931 (Scott 1932), is a good example of the regional variant of passage tombs that developed in the Hebrides, with its funnel-shaped passage.
-This monument, and other ‘Hebridean’-type passage tombs on Skye, attests to the close links that existed between communities in the Inner and Outer Hebrides.
-While some of the artefactual finds from Rubh’ an Dunain survive in National Museums Scotland, others were lost, and the human and animal remains are almost certainly lost as well: they were sent to osteologist M.L.
-Tildesley at the Royal College of Surgeons (RCS) in London for identification, and much of the RCS’ collection of human remains was destroyed by a bomb during World War II.
+The passage tomb at Rubha’ an Dùnain, Skye (MHG4901; Henshall 1972, 485–8), excavated by W. Lindsay Scott(1932) in 1931 is a good example of the regional variant of passage tombs that developed in the Hebrides, with its funnel-shaped passage.
+This monument, and the other ‘Hebridean’-type passage tombs on Skye, attests to the close links that existed between communities in the Inner and Outer Hebrides.
+While some of the artefactual finds from Rubha’ an Dùnain survive in National Museums Scotland, others were lost, and the human and animal remains are almost certainly lost as well.
+They were sent to osteologist M.L.
+Tildesley at the Royal College of Surgeons (RCS) in London for identification, and much of their collection of human remains was destroyed by a bomb during World War II.

-One example of a chambered long mound is the monument at Cladh Aindreis on the Ardnamurchan Peninsula, Lochaber (Harris et al 2010) This clearly belongs to the CB tradition of funerary monument building that is found mostly in west and southwest Scotland and is known as the Clyde cairn tradition.
-Such monuments constitute the translation into stone of the non-megalithic monuments of the earliest CB Neolithic, and their development is discussed elsewhere (Sheridan and Schulting 2020).
+One example of a chambered long mound is the monument at Cladh Aindreis on the Ardnamurchan Peninsula, Lochaber (Harris et al 2010) This clearly belongs to the CB tradition of funerary monument building that is found mostly in west and southwest Scotland known as the Clyde cairn tradition.
+Such monuments are the translation into stone of the non-megalithic monuments of the earliest CB Neolithic, and their development is discussed elsewhere (Sheridan and Schulting 2020).

-The first of these developments features the imposition of a rectangular, square or heel-shaped cairn on top of (or around) a pre-existing passage tomb with a round cairn – thereby imposing a monument type associated with one Neolithic tradition on examples from a different tradition, the passage tomb tradition.
-The most obvious example of this is the encompassing of two passage tombs within an enormous (60.5 x 17 m) trapezoidal long horned cairn, at Camster Long, Caithness (MHG1809; Fig. 5.71.1; Davidson and Henshall 1991, 96–102).
-Among the many other examples of this ‘appropriation and cultural rebranding’ phenomenon in Highland Region are the incorporation of the simple passage tomb at Tulach an t’Sionnaich, Caithness (MHG926), first within a horned, heel-shaped cairn and then within a long cairn (Fig. 5.71.2; ibid, 146–9); and the incorporation of a similar simple passage tomb with small round cairn into a short rectangular cairn at Balvraid, Lochalsh (MHG5357; Fig. 5.70, top right; Henshall 1972, 558–9) and into a short horned cairn at Ormiegill, Caithness (MHG2184; Fig. 5.71.3; Davidson and Henshall 1991, 129–30).
-While none of these enlargements has been dated, the existence of a long horned cairn at Point of Cott, Orkney, whose initial use has been radiocarbon-dated to the 36th/35th century BC (Sheridan and Schulting 2020, fig. 18.6), indicates that such monuments were clearly in use by that time.
+The first of these developments features the imposition of a rectangular and square or heel-shaped cairn on top of (or around) a pre-existing passage tomb with a round cairn – thereby imposing a monument type associated with one Neolithic tradition on examples from a different tradition.
+The most obvious example of this is of two passage tombs being encompassed within an enormous (60.5 by 17m) trapezoidal long horned cairn, at Camster Long, Caithness (MHG1809; Davidson and Henshall 1991, 96–102).
+Among the many other examples of this ‘appropriation and cultural rebranding’ phenomenon in the Highland Region are the incorporation of the simple passage tomb at Tulach an t’Sionnaich, Caithness (MHG926), first within a horned, heel-shaped cairn and then within a long cairn (ibid, 146–9), and the incorporation of a similar simple passage tomb with small round cairn into a short rectangular cairn at Balvraid, Lochalsh (MHG5357; Henshall 1972, 558–9) and into a short horned cairn at Ormiegill, Caithness (MHG2184; Davidson and Henshall 1991, 129–30).
+While none of these enlargements have been dated, the existence of a long horned cairn at Point of Cott, Orkney, whose initial use has been radiocarbon-dated to the 36th or 35th century BC (Sheridan and Schulting 2020, fig. 18.6), indicates that such monuments were clearly in use by that time.

-The second, and related development, was that of the aggrandisement of funerary monuments.
-This is exemplified by Camster Long (MHG1809) and the several other monuments where a long cairn was superimposed on one or more pre-existing round cairn; the final monument form was truly impressive.
-It may be, as argued elsewhere (ibid, 205), that this was an expression of a process of competitive conspicuous consumption on funerary monuments, where neighbouring groups tried to out-do each other in the magnificence of the monuments devoted to honouring their dead.
-The dating of this process still leaves much to be desired, so any opportunity that may be afforded to date the construction of long horned cairns in Highland Region needs to be taken.
+The second and related development was that of the aggrandisement of funerary monuments.
+This is exemplified by Camster Long (MHG1809) and the several other monuments where long cairns were superimposed on one or more pre-existing round cairns.
+The final monument form was truly impressive.
+It may be, as argued elsewhere (Sheridan and Schulting 2020, 205), that this was an expression of a process of competitive conspicuous consumption via funerary monuments, where neighbouring groups tried to outdo each other through the magnificence of the monuments devoted to honouring their dead.
+The dating of this process still leaves much to be desired, so any opportunity that may be afforded to date the construction of long horned cairns in the Highland Region needs to be taken.